 Another wonderful book where renowned animal trainer Kathy Sdao writes about the best ways to train your dog but from a partnership point of view.
 This book is one of those that move the field of positive dog training forward, looking for better ways to communicate with our pets in an ethical way.
 If you thought you were a positive dog trainer because you are using treats, this book will show you there's still so much more to learn.

 This is a new book with a collection of articles written by the best animal and dog trainers out there.
 The book is about clicker training but has articles about everything, including puppy training, training older dogs, solving behavior problems and treating aggression.
 Ken Ramirez is a top animal and dog trainer who is also pushing the boundaries of the field.
 He is known for having trained wild animals in environmental projects and enhancing what we know about our dog's cognitive abilities by teaching them numbers and other concepts.

 This book is recommended for all those dog owners that have "stubborn" dogs.
 There really aren't "stubborn" dogs, in my experience as a dog trainer, most of these dogs simply don't understand their owner.
 Once the owner learns the best ways to train, these dogs do a 180˚ shift.
-There are however some dogs and breeds that may be a little harder to train than others and if this is your case, this is an excellent book that will give you practical advice on how to patiently succeed!
+There are however some dogs and breeds that may be a little harder to train than others because they have a more independent personality.
+If this is your case, this is an excellent book that will give you practical advice on how to use the right methods for these types of dogs and ... patiently succeed!